On this page

 How Blue Goat approaches this

 Blue Goat Cyber assists medical device manufacturers and healthcare organizations in integrating and securing RFID technologies within their ecosystems.
 Our approach begins with a detailed assessment of existing infrastructure and potential vulnerabilities, followed by strategic recommendations tailored to specific needs.
 We develop protocols for secure RFID implementation, including encryption, access control, and anomaly detection to counter signal interference and data interception risks.
-Our team, comprised of CISSP and OSCP certified experts, including ex-military red team personnel, applies a meticulous methodology to identify and address weaknesses.
+Our team, comprised of CISSP and OSCP certified experts, including ex-military red team personnel, applies a careful methodology to identify and address weaknesses.

 We provide specialized services such as threat modeling and penetration testing to ensure RFID systems meet stringent security requirements.
 For FDA submissions, we focus on demonstrating security controls that align with regulatory expectations.
 If the FDA raises cybersecurity deficiencies after our submission, we resolve them at no additional cost.
 We offer thorough support, from initial design consultation to post-market monitoring and incident response planning.
 Our objective is to enhance the security posture of medical devices, safeguarding patient safety and data confidentiality.
 Learn more about our specialized services at: /services/fda-premarket-cybersecurity-services.